 _In Alice in Wonderland, Alice encounters a Cheshire cat sitting in a tree.
-She ask the cat, “Which path should I take to get out of here?”
+She asks the cat, “Which path should I take to get out of here?”
 The cat asks, “Which way are going?”
 Alice replies, “I don’t know.”
 The cat says, “ Well, then, any path will take you there.”_

 **No Direction Means Nowhere, it’s just that simple…**

-Unfortunately, many business and organizations will take any path without direction and end up spinning their wheels.
-These businesses cannot achieve the success they **want** because they don’t know where they are going.
+Unfortunately, many businesses and organizations will take any path without direction and end up spinning their wheels.
+These businesses cannot achieve the success they want because they don’t know where they are going.
 Goals are important because they provide direction.

 An unknown businessperson once said, “In the absence of clearly defined goals, we become strangely loyal to performing daily acts of trivia.”
 Without goals, it is very hard and frustrating for your company to get where you want it to go.
 Your goals will define the path and your company will be on the road to success.